 Since incorporation in 1993, the City has prioritized building a complete downtown street grid.
 The 133rd Avenue NE extension closes a long-standing gap in that network, connecting NE 171st Street to NE 175th Street and Little Bear Creek Parkway across the former rail corridor.

 This project arrives at a pivotal moment.
-With rails recently removed along the Eastrail Corridor and the Trestle Bridge replacement scheduled to begin in Summer 2026, the City is taking proactive steps now to reduce future traffic impacts, create safer multimodal options, and lay the groundwork for the next generation of public infrastructure.
+The rails were removed along the Eastrail Corridor, and the Trestle Bridge replacement is scheduled to begin in Summer/Fall 2026.
+The City is taking proactive steps now to reduce future traffic impacts, creating safer multimodal options, and laying the groundwork for the next generation of public infrastructure.

 Proactive Procurement: Saving Time, Reducing Risk